BRWR Safeguarding Policy & Guidance

 Definition of a Vulnerable Adult

-A vulnerable adult is a person who is or may be in need of community care services by reason of mental or other disability, age or illness; and who is or may be unable to take care of themselves, or unable to protect themself.
-BRWR considers all refugees relocated here to be Vulnerable Persons.
+A vulnerable adult is a person who is or may be in need of community care services by reason of mental or other disability, age or illness; and who is or may be unable to take care of themselves, or unable to protect themselves.
+BRWR considers all refugees and asylum seekers relocated here to be Vulnerable Persons.

 The definition of ‘vulnerable adult’ has now been widened to include individuals who might be at risk of being radicalised.